GrandguyJS/image-recognition-ai/README.md

 -   ### 4.2 Initialize trained weights and biases
 -   ### 4.3 Run trough the Data Set
 -   ### 4.4 Calculate accuracy
-#
-> Contributions

-This was a school project me and [TimoI44](https://github.com/TimoI44) did.
-This wouldn't be possible without him.